-A survey was administered online by email, due primarily to issues of time, cost saving and access to a large and diverse sample (Andrew et al., 2011).
-Managers responsible for the development of disability football in the 55 NAs of UEFA were surveyed between November 2016 and April 2017.
-The inclusion criteria set was for managers with responsibility for development of disability football.
-When there was no such manager in place, then managers responsible for the development of football were included.
-In discussions with UEFA, the specification of the person responsible to complete this questionnaire was not prescribed and as such, names, gender, age, disability, and email addresses were not collected.
+A survey was administered online by email, due primarily to issues of time, cost saving and accessing to a large and diverse sample (Andrew et al., 2011), to staff responsible for the development of disability football in the 55 NAs that are members of UEFA between November 2016 and April 2017.
+In discussions with UEFA, the specification of the person responsible to complete this questionnaire was not prescribed and as such, names and email addresses were not collected.
 While this could have added another layer to the analysis, our primary goal was to increase the sample size and it was felt by UEFA that this level of detail would reduce the response rate.
-Details were collected on job title, but as this was a non-compulsory field, only 22 respondents completed this question, some of these were generic titles such as consultant or project manager.
+Details were collected on job title, but as this was a non-compulsory field only 22 respondents completed this question, four of these were generic titles such as, consultant, project manager or the Head of Licensing Department and Technical director.
 We chose to survey the entire population, meaning that our sample was limited to those who responded.
 Out of 55 NAs, a total of 37 NAs managers completed the online survey, which represents an initial response rate of 67.2%.
-From this sample, 33 responses were deemed usable, reducing the overall response rate to 56%.2 Figure 2 shows a map of the total number (33) of NAs that completed the survey.
-According to Andrew et al. (2011), the typical level of response rate for emailed questionnaires tends to range between 10% and 20% and, as such, our response rate was relatively strong.
+From this sample, 33 responses were deemed usable, reducing the overall response rate to 56%.
+Figure 2 shows a map of the total number (33) of NAs that completed the survey.
+According to Andrew et al. (2011), the typical level of response rate for emailed questionnaires tends to range between 10 and 20 percent and, as such, our response rate was relatively strong.